scorpido74/azure-docs.nl-nl/articles/sql-database/sql-database-vnet-service-endpoint-rule-powershell.md

 ---
-title: Power shell voor VNet-eind punten en-regels voor één en gepoolde data bases
+title: PowerShell for VNet endpoints and rules for single and pooled databases
-description: Voorziet in Power shell-scripts voor het maken en beheren van virtuele service-eind punten voor uw Azure SQL Database en SQL Data Warehouse.
+description: Provides PowerShell scripts to create and manage Virtual Service endpoints for your Azure SQL Database and SQL Data Warehouse.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development